KoteGotiashvili/NLP-Pipeline/README.md

 For example, if we are using the Bag of Words technique to classify sentences, we do not need extra space for stop words.

+Removing stop words and find their percentage in sentence:  [Stop Words Removal And Their Precentage](StopWords.py)

 ### Text Representation using Bag of N-grams

 **SOON 🔜** Using Bag of N-grams for capturing n-gram information in text.